 WHERE CAN A STOVE BE PLACED SAFELY?

 When installing any new stove, the first decision you’ll need to make is: where will your new stove live?
 A key factor to consider will be whether you have an existing chimney to use it with.
 Connecting a new stove to an old chimney tends to be the simplest approach to placement, provided there’s one available.
 Most are sensibly placed at the heart of the living room or kitchen.
 However, it’s also common for ambitious households to get new chimney or flue systems fitted – so don’t be put off by any grand designs changes you have to make.
+Already have a flue?
+Discover whether installing a wood burning or multi-fuel stove is best.

 When considering the layout of your interior, it’s also important to factor in safety.
 Keep in mind that both soft furnishings and combustibles must be kept a specific safe distance away from the stove, with the exact distances dependent on the burner in question.
 If in doubt, ask us to find out a stove’s safe distances before you choose a model.